 Unicist Strategy is an emulation of the intelligence that underlies nature.
 It is a conscious planning process to achieve possible goals developing maximal strategies to expand and minimum strategies to ensure profits.
 It was created to develop strategies in adaptive environments, integrating expansive and defensive strategies as a unit to ensure results.

-The unicist unified field method defines the steps to diagnose, build solutions and develop pilot tests to ensure the results of business business strategies.
+The unicist unified field method defines the steps to diagnose, build solutions and develop pilot tests to ensure the results of business strategies.

 The Unicist Strategy introduced a paradigm shift in the strategic approach to economic, social, institutional and individual evolution based on the emulation of the intelligence of nature and the development of synchronic maximal strategies to grow and minimum strategies to ensure survival.

 Strategy has been until now, an adaption of the concepts of military strategy.
 The discovery of the triadic intelligence of nature allowed understanding the genetic intelligence driven strategies used by living beings in order to grow and to survive.